top of page

 IMG_2108.jpg

 The final boss level of my studies: a year dedicated entirely to advertising at the advertising school - École Supérieure de Publicité.
-After years of self-teaching with Google and YouTube, I finally got real answers from real professors (game-changer).
+After years of side-hustling / self-teaching the ad world through Google and YouTube, I finally got real ad classes from actual professionals (game-changer).
 From brand content to strategic planning and creative culture, I soaked up everything I needed to grow into a full-fledged communications specialist.
 Bonus?
 The program was half apprenticeship, half classes - which meant learning and doing at the same time.
 And let’s be honest, studying advertising in Paris?
 Très chic.

 Digital Marketing Assistant